hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Maximum of 4 vCPUs per instance
     - <span style="color: #bb6600;">User deployment of L3 networks</span>
     - <span style="color: #bb6600;">Routed mode (default)</span>
+  - scenario: mirror port and NetFlow used in local devices
+    - no mirror port and NetFlow data in cloud environment
+    - virtual private cloud (VPC) in AWS offers VPC Flow log
+  - VPC Flow Logs
+    - facilitate logging of all the IP traffic to, from, and across your network
+    - stored as records in special Amazon CloudWatch log groups
+    - provide the same kind of information as NetFlow dat

 - Cloudlock
-  - a cloud-based Cloud Access Security Broker (CASB) and cloud cybersecurity platform
+  - a cloud-based <span style="color: #bb6600;">Cloud Access Security Broker (CASB)</span> and cloud cybersecurity platform
   - helping organizations securely leverage <span style="color: #bb6600;">use of applications</span> in the cloud
   - delivering <span style="color: #bb6600;">visibility and control</span> for cloud application environments across users, data, and applications
   - able to access and use Cisco Umbrella features, including DNS monitoring, Umbrella App Discovery and Umbrella Cloud Malware